Thursday, December 26, 2013

 The Amazing Mr. X

-Christine (Lynn Bari), wealthy widow and socialite, lives with her younger sister, Janet, (Cathy O'Donnell) in a coastal mansion on cliff, but she just can’t seem to get over her husband, Paul, (Donald Curtis) who’s been "dead" for two years.
+Christine (Lynn Bari), wealthy widow and socialite, lives with her younger sister, Janet (Cathy O'Donnell), in a coastal mansion on a cliff, but she just can’t seem to get over her husband, Paul, (Donald Curtis) who’s been "dead" for two years.
 It doesn't help that she hears him calling to her in the waves (and from the hidden electronic equipment he’s set up in the basement below).

 As she walks along the beach, she meets a mysterious man in suit and tie, Alexis (Turhan Bey), leaning against the rocks.
 He seems to know all about her, and may be in a position to help her reach her dead husband.
 He disappears as suddenly as he appeared, and she can't shake the feeling that she should seek him out just in case he can help her.
 It seems he's the only one who understands.

 Her would-be suitor, Martin (Richard Carlson), an all to logical attorney, certainly doesn't.
 In fact he believes she should stop pining away over Paul, whether it be with him or someone else.
 But with that said, he's still determined to help console her grieving and delusions.

 Alexis, The Amazing Mr. X, turns out to be a seer, but not a very good one.
 His talents consist of nothing more than props and gadgets and simple magic tricks.
 He's all about conning Christine, a wealthy mixed up widow who lives in a mansion on the beach, and better yet, he has a bonus in the form of her naive little sister who along with Martin want to get to the bottom of Christine's odd behavior and her belief that Alexis can indeed raise Paul from the dead.